imvinaypatil/example-roost-fastify/readme.md

 # Example fastify for request tracing and collaborating service with roost.io.

-In this repo we have multiple services to demonstrate how to handle istio request tracing.
-This assumes you have a cluster running on gke with istio configured.
+In this repo we have multiple services to demonstrate how to handle request tracing.

 The deployment setup is simple
 - there is a serverless function `now-random-number` hosted on now.sh.
 This function simply returns a random number between 0 - 100 in some json.